Learning Lab - colored brain - md

 In this six-week course Jay McDaniel will guide students through important passages in Process and Reality, and, along with way, give everyone a basic understanding of sixteen key ideas.
 Each week he will invite participants to turn to particular passages and offer his understanding of their meaning, followed by open discussion.

-A Six-Session Course Introducing
+A Six-Session Course Introducing Alfred North Whitehead’s Magnum Opus

-In these lectures John Cobb will provide an introduction to one of the most compelling and challenging philosophical texts of the Twentieth Century.
-Process and Reality is a notoriously difficult text, but the goal of this course is to enable students to not only skim the surface but probe its deeper dimensions in a way that's accessible to anyone.
+In these lectures John Cobb provides an introduction to one of the most compelling and challenging philosophical texts of the Twentieth Century.
+Process and Reality is a notoriously difficult text, but the goal of this course is to enable students to not only skim the surface but probe its deeper dimensions in a way that’s accessible to anyone.

-Healthy Future or Planetary Catastrophe?
 Might Process Philosophy Help?